 A Time to Celebrate!

-Bridal shows are all over the television spectrum, but so little attention has been given to another important aspect of the wedding process: the bridal shower.
+Don't know about you but when I get the opportunity to throw an important party like a bridal shower, I want to do it up right!
 This is the bride's time to be loved on in a more intimate setting by friends and family; a time to celebrate the upcoming event.
-I recently threw a bridal shower for a friend and was shocked to see how little the ideas for the party has evolved.
-The ideas for games are relatively flat, in my opinion.
+I recently threw a bridal shower for a friend and was shocked to see how little the ideas for the party have evolved.
+It's an area of the pre-wedding that has been overlooked because selection of games and ideas are relatively flat, in my opinion.
 So I have taken my own ideas and a few I have seen online and tweaked them to make an interactive and fun shower.

 1. Name Tags with Love